retirement_assets

 Here are some of the harms of having or accruing a large IRA/401K:

-1. Growth in or size of the IRA/401K balance reaches a point where you end up in a higher tax bracket before or after RMDs start.
+1. Growth in or size of the IRA/401K balance reaches a point where you end up in a higher tax bracket after RMDs start.

 2. RMDs cause you to have little to no room for managing your desired spend (i.e. avoiding higher taxes and/or IRMAA and/or NIIT) - if you don’t plan to invoke QCDs.